Editions Q2 '26 Here all the latest 89 product updates shipped. Learn more

 7. Kiwi Sizing: for fit across regions

 Cross-border problem.
 US, UK, and EU sizing systems do not line up, and a shopper unsure of their size often does not buy, or buys two and returns one.
 Fit and sizing consistently rank as the leading reason for fashion returns.
-Consumers returned $849.9 billion in goods in 2025, with clothing and shoes topping the online return list (NRF 2025 Retail Returns Landscape).
+Consumers returned $849.9 billion in goods in 2025, with clothing and shoes topping the online return list (NRF 2025 Retail Returns Landscape, 2025).

 What it does.
 Kiwi Sizing creates custom size charts and fit recommendations, converts between US, UK, EU, and other regional systems automatically, and suggests a single size based on a shopper’s height, weight, and fit preference rather than handing them a range.